basaandewiel/basaandewiel.github.io/_posts/2025-12-23-Home_Assistant_OS_in_Incus_LXD_on_RPI5_with_reverse_nginx_proxy.md

 In the upper part (override part) of the file
 Now this dir contains the needed .fd files
 `systemctl restart incus`

+## Error: virtio-gpu-pci is not a valid device model name

 Now I get following error: `virtio-gpu-pci is not a valid device model name`.
 Launching our test VM `incus launch images:debian/12 test-vm --vm -c security.secureboot=false` gives an error.